baynelab-research/README/README.md

 The two objectives (example code sharing, project code archiving) have differing repo structure and code storage rules, detailed below.
 ________________________________________
+Code Documentation Requirements

+Read Me
+Each repo must have a README.md that outlines:
+* The purpose of the code
+* The inputs required for the code
+* The outputs of the code
+* Any references or publications associated with the code